 When does the Fall 2021 semester start?

-The last day of Fall 2021 classes is Wednesday, December 15.
+The last day of Fall 2021 exams is Thursday, December 16.

 The University has compiled all University-wide coronavirus-related updates, communications and other information on the UM Coronavirus Updates website.